Labor Day weekend gas prices are near all-time highs – KION546

 The record-high for gas prices during the week leading up to Labor Day was set in 2012 at $3.84 a gallon, according to a CNN review of federal data that goes back to 1990.

 Current prices are just shy of that.
-The national average for regular gas ticked up to $3.83 a gallon on Wednesday, according to AAA.
+The national average for regular gas is $3.83 a gallon as of Thursday, according to AAA.

 Normally, prices at the pump cool off as the summer winds down.
 Not this summer.